 - C. An employee may accept loans from banks or other financial institutions on customary terms to finance proper and usual activities, such as home mortgage loans.
-An employee may accept unsolicited advertising or promotional material such as pens, pencils, note pads, calendars, and other items of nominal intrinsic value.
-An employee shall avoid any action. whether or not specifically prohibited by this Sub-Part, which might result in, or create the appearance of: - (1)Using public office for private gain; - (2) Giving preferential treatment to any person; - (3) Impeding government efficiency or economy; - (4) Losing complete independence or impartiality: - (5) Making a government decision outside official channels; and - (6) Affecting adversely the confidence of the public in the integrity of the government.
+An employee may accept unsolicited advertising or promotional material such as pens, pencils, note pads, calendars and other items of nominal intrinsic value.
+An employee shall avoid any action, whether or not specifically prohibited by this Sub-Part, which might result in, or create the appearance of: - (1) Using public office for private gain; - (2) Giving preferential treatment to any person; - (3) Impeding government efficiency or economy; - (4) Losing complete independence or impartiality; - (5) Making a government decision outside official channels; and - (6) Affecting adversely the confidence of the public in the integrity of the government. - D. An employee shall not solicit a contribution from another employee for a gift to an official superior, make a donation as a gift to an official superior, or accept a gift from an employee receiving less pay than himself.
+However, this paragraph does not prohibit a voluntary gift of nominal value or donation in a nominal amount made on a special occasion such as marriage, illness or retirement. - E. An employee shall not accept a gift, present, decoration or other thing from a foreign government unless authorized by law or by the Constitution. - F. This Section does not prohibit receipt of bona fide reimbursement, unless prohibited by law, for actual expenses for travel and such other necessary subsistence as is compatible with this Part for which no government payment or reimbursement is made.
+However, an employee may not be reimbursed, and payment may not be made on his behalf, for excessive personal living expenses, gifts, or entertainment, nor does it allow an employee to be reimbursed by a person for travel on official business under government orders when reimbursement is prescribed by law.